Back to stories

 From Sneakers to Servers: Allbirds Sells Shoe Business, Pivots to AI Compute Infrastructure

 In one of the most dramatic corporate reinventions the tech industry has seen, footwear brand Allbirds announced on April 15 that it is abandoning the shoe business entirely and pivoting to AI compute infrastructure.
-The company's stock exploded, surging more than 350% on the news.
+The company's stock exploded, surging 373% at close according to Bloomberg, with some outlets citing intraday gains as high as roughly 600%.

 The Deal